 - Which program pays first?

-Key Difference Between Medicaid and Medicare
+Learn the Key Differences Between Medicaid and Medicare

 Rising healthcare costs are impacting the middle class, with costs said to be rising faster than inflation.
 The difference between Medicaid and Medicare lies in the fundamentals of targeted audiences.